lavollmer/newsletter-signup/README.md

-# Frontend Mentor - Newsletter sign-up form with success message solution
+# Newsletter sign-up form with success message solution

+This project was aimed at creating a newsletter signup with a success message page.
+During this project, I used ReactJS, TailwindCSS, Vite and CSS.
+I worked through each step of the process to build my application.

 This is a solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.